Skip to Main Content

 Quotation Marks/Phrase Searching

 Using quotation marks in a search tells the database that you are looking for an exact phrase.
-Because of this, you only need to use quotation marks for a concept that is two or more words.
-For example if you were researching Social Security, using quotation marks ["social security"] would tell the database that you only want search results where Social Security appears as a phrase.
+You need to use quotation marks for any phrase that is two or more words.
+For example, if you were researching Social Security, using quotation marks ["social security"] would tell the database that you only want search results where Social Security appears as a phrase.

 Without the quotation marks, the database actually reads your search as [social AND security].
 Library databases will interpret strings of terms without any quotation marks or Boolean operators as being connected by the term AND.
 This is likely to return results unrelated to your research question.